 Without it, your book flatlines harder than the grim reaper.
 No self-respecting book doctor will even attempt to resuscitate it.
 And yet, you need to, because conflict is the god of novels.

-If you’ve been a good little girl then conflict will dip its mighty hand into Santa’s sack and bestow heavenly book treasures on you, like: pace, tension, plot line and well-rounded characters with enough depth to drown a reindeer.
-But without it we’re talking dead Kipper slaps to the face.
+If you’ve been a good little girl, then conflict will dip its mighty hand into Santa’s sack and bestow heavenly book treasures on you, like pace, tension, plot line and well-rounded characters with enough depth to drown a reindeer.
+But without it, we’re talking dead Kipper slaps to the face.

-And no body wants a stinky dead fish face mask.
+And nobody wants a stinky dead fish face mask.

-But when you love your precious little bundle of baby hero joy more than life itself, torturing them with a bout of – villain/antagonist/insert other form of conflict shaped nappy rash can be rather more difficult than one expects.
+But when you love your precious little bundle of baby hero joy more than life itself, torturing them with a bout of – villain/antagonist/insert another form of conflict shaped nappy rash can be rather more difficult than one expects.